chrismacp/chrismacp.github.io/_posts/2019-05-31-java-url-equals-bit-me.md

 Also it works differently if it can't resolve the hosts (think different environments)!

 ## Resolution
-Don't use URL.
+- Don't use URL.

-You could use [URI][2] instead which compares object in more expected fashion.
-This doesn't work quite as well with JPA/Hibernate though so I needed to introduce a simple [type converter][3] which stores it as a String in the database.
+- You could use [URI][2] instead which compares the objects in a more expected fashion.
+URI doesn't work quite as well with JPA/Hibernate though so I needed to introduce a simple [type converter][3] which stores it as a String in the database.

-Just use a String instead and keep it really simple, with a little bit more work for validation etc.
+- Just use a String instead and keep it really simple, with a little bit more work for validation etc.